Engin-Boot/pong-stage-prajyotture/Stage0/Bounce.md

 ### Scenario:The ball is missed by opposition and does not bounce back

-  Given -The game is running properly and smoothely
+  Given -The game is running properly and smoothly

   When -After hitting the ball to the opposition the ball does not bounce back to the initial player